openeuler-mirror/openEuler-portal/app/en/other/privacy/index.md

 ### 6.3 Data Deletion

-You can log in using an openEuler community account and choose User Center > Info to delete basic information about your openEuler community account, or choose User Center > Identity to unbind your Gitee/GitHub/OpenAtom account.
+You can log in using an openEuler community account and perform the following operations in User Center:

+1. Choose User Center -> Info to delete basic informatio(nickname, company name) about your openEuler community account,
+2. Choose User Center -> Identity to unbind your Gitee/GitHub/OpenAtom account.

 ### 6.4 Revocation of Consent

 1. You can contact us via email to object to the processing of your personal information.
 2. You can contact us via email to restrict the processing of your personal information.
-3. You can choose to unsubscribe from the mailing list,
+3. You can choose to unsubscribe from the mailing list:
     - If you are not a registered user of the mailing list, you can enter your email address on the unsubscribe page, and that email address will receive a unsubscribe notification email.
-Click the corresponding confirmation link to complete the unsubscribe process
+Click the corresponding confirmation link to complete the unsubscribe process;
-    - If you are a registered user of the mailing list, you can directly unsubscribe from the mailing list by clicking unsubscribe
+    - If you are a registered user of the mailing list, you can directly enter the mailing list that needs to be unsubscribed and click unsubscribe to unsubscribe;
-4. You can choose User Center > Security > Cancel signature to withdraw consent to the policy.
+4. You can choose User Center -> Security -> Cancel signature to withdraw consent to the policy.

 **Please note that if you withdraw your consent to the policy, we will be unable to continue providing services to you, but your account will remain active.**

 ### 6.5 Deletion

-You can log in to the openEuler community and choose User Center > Security > Delete to delete your openEuler community account.
+You can log in to the openEuler community and choose User Center -> Security -> Delete to delete your openEuler community account.
 This action will also delete your personal information in the openEuler community.
 Exercise caution when performing this operation.

 ## 7. Where Your Personal Data Is Stored